-QU4lity was a high TRL project developing solutions for zero-defect manufacturing.
+Funded under the GA 825030, QU4lity was a high TRL project developing solutions for zero-defect manufacturing.
 In order to coordinate all the possible modules concurring to its final target, QU4LITY consortium developed a software architecture tailored to the needs of continuous quality monitoring and to efficiently connect AI modules providing core functionalities.
 The architecture has been named INTRA-QM and has been designed following a cloud-edge perspective.

 The design of the architecture is a layered one, with highly abstracted levels hosting the "smart" applications and lower ones framing data sources and data management tools.
-In particular, as depicted in Figure 31, the architecture lists the following functional layers [18]:
+In particular, as depicted in Figure 30 - INTRA-QM architecture, the architecture lists the following functional layers [26]: